yurizabiyaka/audacity_stt/README.md

 ### Usage

-1. If you are on Windows and chose Option B (Python pipe server), or if you are on Linux or MacOS, launch the Python's pipe server from the directory that contains both the Python script and `whisper-helper.exe`:
+1. If you are on Windows and chose Option B (Python pipe server), or if you are on Linux or MacOS, launch the Python's pipe server:

    **Windows:**
    ```bat